 • Report on the exercise of the rights of the data subject in the Schengen Information System (SIS)

-• Report on an overview of access to the SIS II
+• Report on the logging of the SIS II at national level

 Autorité de la protection des données